Blank Copy of Our Lease Agreement

 Tenant may not have any parties at the leased property.
-No alcoholic beverages shall be consumed in the common areas of the building and grounds within which the leased premise is located.
+No smoking is allowed or no alcoholic beverages shall be consumed in the common areas of the building and grounds within which the leased premise is located.
 No beer kegs will be permitted in or around the leased property.
 Tenant shall observe “quiet hours” between the hours of 10:00 p.m. and 7:00 a.m. daily.

 Attics, basements, and garages are not for tenant’s use unless permission is given to tenant by landlord in writing.